ddev/ddev/docs/content/users/basics/faq.md

 : See the [troubleshooting](troubleshooting.md), [Docker troubleshooting](../install/docker-installation.md#testing-and-troubleshooting-your-docker-installation) and [Xdebug troubleshooting](../debugging-profiling/step-debugging.md#troubleshooting-xdebug) sections of the docs.

 Do I need to install PHP or Composer or Nginx or nodejs/npm on my computer?
 : Absolutely *not*.
-All of these tools live inside DDEV's docker containers, so you need only Docker and DDEV.
+All of these tools live inside DDEV's Docker containers, so you need only Docker and DDEV.
 This is especially handy for Windows users where there's a bit more friction installing those tools.

 How do I get support?
 : See the (many) [support options](../support.md), including [Discord](https://discord.gg/kDvSFBSZfs), Stack Overflow and others.